 How to Fix a Squeaky Bed and Why You Shouldn’t Ignore It

-It’s been in so many movies that it’s almost a cliche at this point: the squeaky mattress.
-Usually it’s meant to signify either an old, decrepit bed or a funny sex scene, or maybe even a gross hotel room.
-Here’s something not funny: that squeaky mattress could be a signal of bad things to come.
-If you’re lying awake wondering how to fix a squeaky bed, you could be actively having some scary health problems.
-We’re here to break down what those mean, how you can avoid them, and the best way to solve the problem of how to fix a squeaky bed.
+In fact, it’s been in so many movies that it’s almost a cliche at this point: the squeaky mattress.
+Usually, it’s meant to signify an old, decrepit bed or a funny sex scene, or sometimes even an overly gross hotel room.
+Here’s something not funny: that squeaky bed spring could be a signal of worse things to come.
+If you’re lying awake wondering how to fix a squeaky bed, you should have the full information on why it’s important to not ignore the issue.
+We’re here to break down what those squeaky mattresses mean, how you can avoid them, and the best way to solve the problem of how to fix a sagging mattress.

-Source of a Squeaky Bed: Bad Mattress Springs
+Source of a Squeaky Bed: Bad Bed Springs

-Chances are if you’re up late at night and can’t sleep, you’re dealing with more than just the problem of how to fix a squeaky bed, there are almost always some backaches that accompany that fear.
-Spinal health is more and more important as we get older and our spines become compressed.
-The regenerative portion of deep sleep becomes the time that we are able to revitalize areas that have taken a pounding during the day, and our backs are no exception.
-When you sleep on a mattress that squeaks, you’re basically sleeping on a slightly sagging mattress, but even a slight sag can hamper the healing that happens while you sleep.
+The regenerative portion of deep sleep is super important, the time when we are able to revitalize areas that have taken a pounding during the day — and our backs are no exception.
+When you sleep on a mattress with bad, squeaky bed springs, you’re basically sleeping on a sagging mattress that isn’t supporting you.
+Even if the sag seems inconsequential even a slight sag can hamper the healing that happens while you sleep.

 Our sleep cycle is broken up into four distinct categories, the deepest of which is REM sleep.
 That’s when your body heals and mends itself.
 When your bed springs lose their tension, very often that means your body won’t be able to reach this deepest level of sleep.
 Bad bed springs aren’t the only factor, of course, but often this can contribute to sleep disorders, and may explain why you feel tired in the morning when you wake up — you never truly reached the deepest and most restful state of sleep.